-"A lot of times people don't do great things because great things really aren't expected of them and because nobody really demands they try and nobody says, 'Hey, that's the culture here, to do great things," Jobs explained to me.
+"A lot of times people don't do great things because great things really aren't expected of them and because nobody really demands they try and nobody says, 'Hey, that's the culture here, to do great things,' " Jobs explained to me.
 "The environment we set up at Mac assumes that this special, hand-picked team is the best in the world at what they do-there is none better.
 And being a pirate means really going beyond what anyone thought possible-a small band of people doing some great work, really great work that will go down in history.
-Rather than joining an organization, where there's a lot more process, many more layers, and more of a guarantee you'll make something good, but almost a guarantee that it won't be great.
+Rather than joining an organization, where there's a lot more process, many more layers, and more of a guarantee that it won't be great.
 It means you can fail, but because you're really great you're willing to take on that risk."